varrahan/tt-metrics-exporter/docs/guides/HOW_IT_WORKS.md

 them.
 A firmware card type takes precedence over a less authoritative generic board-type file.

-The `hwmon` collector scans input files, associates labels when present, and assigns units based on the sensor family.
+When `--collect-hwmon` is enabled, the `hwmon` collector scans input files, associates labels when present, and assigns units based on the sensor family.
+It is disabled by default because simulator-backed sensor reads may have side effects.
+The physical-hardware production manifest enables it after platform qualification.
 Missing or unreadable sensors are skipped.

 ### Power and optional PCIe counters